couchbaselabs/docs-ng/content/sync-gateway/sg-4000-administer.markdown

 * The [Sync REST API](#sync-rest-api) is used for client replication.
 The default port for the Sync REST API is 4984.

 * The [Admin REST API](#admin-rest-api) is used to administer user accounts and roles.
 It can also be used to look at the contents of databases in superuser mode.
 The default port for the Admin REST API is 4985.
+By default, the Admin REST API is reachable only from localhost for safety reasons.

 ### Managing API Access